byuccl/bitrec/fuzzer/readme.md

 ┃ ┃ ┗ 📜tilegrid.json

 ## 1.4 Continuing On
-Each tile type can be individually fuzzed by executing the command above with a different tile type.
+Each tile type could be individually fuzzed by executing the command above with a different tile type and that is often done.

 However, the sections below show how to do all tile types at once, as well as the options available to the `run_snapshot.py` program.
 <hr>